trian-ctrn/IntrotoCS_2023/SSD/README.md

     --sample_1_of_n_eval_examples=1
 ```
 ## Train model:
-Clicking on the play button and waiting for result.
+Clicking on the play button and waiting for the result.
 It only displays logs once every 100 steps:
 ```
 !python /content/models/research/object_detection/model_main_tf2.py \
     --pipeline_config_path={pipeline_file} \